 It’s never too early to start enjoying simple picture books with your baby.
 It’s a wonderful way to build a loving relationship, increase their language skills and help them develop a lifelong love of reading.
 Research shows that reading for pleasure helps children do well at school and increases their wellbeing, so make reading part of your daily routine from the start if you can.

 Very young babies like black and white books with bold pictures which help them strengthen their eye muscles.
 They will also grow to enjoy sensory and board books with different textures and flaps to lift.
 Wait to see what they’re looking at and talk to them about it.
 They may want to lift a flap over and over again, and by saying what’s underneath each time, you’ll be helping them to remember that word.
 Similarly, saying ‘gone!’ each time will turn it into a fun game.

-Talk to your public health nurse (health visitor) about Bookstart – it’s the national programme that provides free reading packs for all babies and pre-school children.
+Talk to your health visitor about Bookstart – it’s the national programme that provides free reading packs for all babies and pre-school children.
 Babies in their first year will get a pack containing free books as well as other fun resources.